Pregnancy care: getting started

-Birth, antenatal or prenatal classes – these terms all mean the same thing.
+Antenatal, prenatal, birth or childbirth preparation classes – these terms all mean the same thing.
 They’re classes to help you and your partner get ready for labour, birth, breastfeeding and early parenting.

-Even if you’ve done a lot of research online or talked to other expectant parents, at birth classes you can ask questions, clear up conflicting advice, and get specific information about the place where your baby will be born.
+Even if you’ve done a lot of research online or talked to other parents-to-be, antenatal classes are great for asking questions, clearing up conflicting advice, and getting specific information about the place where your baby will be born.